 - Welding Fabrication and Manufacturing Technology

-Students in any of the academic programs listed above who do not take the math placement test prior to the start of their academic program will be required to take all math courses that are listed in their academic plan or take a challenge exam to waive the MAT 101 requirement (see Johnson College Challenge Examination below).
+Students in any of the academic programs listed above who do not take the math placement test prior to the start of their academic program or who do not obtain the minimum score will be required to begin their sequence of math courses in MAT 101 or take a challenge exam to waive the MAT 101 requirement (see Johnson College Challenge Examination below).

 Credit for Military Experience – Educational Programs

-Students who have completed educational programs offered by branches of the American Armed Services may be granted academic credit for their coursework.
-Students should submit an official transcript of their coursework as part of the admissions process.
-In order to determine the credit value of learning acquired in military service, transcripts will be evaluated according to the guidelines stated in the American Council on Education (ACE) Guide to the Evaluation of Educational Experiences in the Armed Services (Military Guide).
-Upon review by the appropriate faculty and the Office of the Registrar, credit may be awarded for appropriate learning acquired in military service at levels consistent with ACE Military Guide recommendations and/or those transcripted by the Community College of the Air Force when applicable to a service member’s program of study.
-Applicants who have served in the armed services must submit a certified copy of form DD-214, Report of Separation.
-A final determination of transfer evaluation credit is at the discretion of the institution.
+Students who have completed educational programs provided by branches of the U.S. Armed Services may be eligible to receive academic credit for their coursework.
+As part of the admissions process, students should submit an official transcript through Joint Services Transcript (JST) to document their coursework.
+To assess the credit value of military-acquired learning, transcripts will be reviewed based on the guidelines outlined in the American Council on Education (ACE) Guide to the Evaluation of Educational Experiences in the Armed Services (Military Guide).
+Following an evaluation by the relevant faculty and the Office of the Registrar, credit may be granted for applicable military learning, in accordance with ACE Military Guide recommendations or those documented by the Community College of the Air Force, when relevant to the student’s program of study.
+Applicants who have served in the armed forces must provide a certified copy of their DD-214, Report of Separation.
+The final decision regarding transfer credit evaluation rests with the institution.

 Credit for Military Experience – Military Workplace Learning